-- 1) Medications/Insurance: The first column should include all FY 2020 ADAP ERF funds allocated to prevent, reduce, and/or eliminate your waiting list or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care through the purchase of medication and/or health insurance assistance.
+- 1) Medications/Insurance: The first column should include all FY 2021 ADAP ERF funds allocated to prevent, reduce, and/or eliminate your waiting list or to address a current or projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care through the purchase of medication and/or health insurance assistance.
 It may NOT include any funds for planning and evaluation or clinical quality management as defined by the RWHAP Part B program.
-These funds may not be used to supplant funds budgeted for any other federal award or state program. - 2) Other Cost-Containment: The second column should include all funds allocated to award activities to address any other "cost-cutting" and/or "cost-saving" measures to be charged to the FY 2020 ADAP ERF award.
+These funds may not be used to supplant funds budgeted for any other federal award or state program. - 2) Other Cost-Containment: The second column should include all funds allocated to award activities to address any other "cost-cutting" and/or "costsaving" measures to be charged to the FY 2021 ADAP ERF award.
 It may NOT include any funds for planning and evaluation or clinical quality management as defined by the RWHAP Part B program.
 These funds may not be used to supplant funds budgeted for any other federal award or state program.

-The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
-115-245), Division B, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
-See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
-Note that these or other salary limitations may apply in the following FY, as required by law.
+The Further Consolidated Appropriations Act, 2020 (P.L.
+116-94), Division A, § 202 states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 iv.
+Budget Narrative

+Application Guide for additional information.
+Note that these or other salary limitations may apply in the following fiscal years, as required by law.